 Prognosis depends on the type of infection and how affected the patient is.
 As examples, fungal infections tend to be worse than bacterial infections, and paralyzed dogs that are unable to feel their back legs have a worse prognosis than those with less severe symptoms.

 Follow-Ups Can Prevent a Relapse

-If your pet is being treated for discospondylitis, they need close monitoring and regular follow-up exams, blood work, and possibly MRIs.
-We need to ensure that your pet is responding well to medication and showing no signs of an early recurrence.
+If your dog is being treated for discospondylitis, it needs close monitoring and regular follow-up exams, blood work, and possibly MRIs.
+We need to ensure that your dog is responding well to medication and showing no signs of an early recurrence.